 The Charter Township of Mundy Fire Department is dedicated to the preservation of life and property wherever and whenever a customer has a need.
 We are an all hazards response team, vigilant and ready to respond at any moment.
-Serving the Residents of Mundy Township for over 59 Years with Pride and Professionalism.
+Serving the Residents of Mundy Township with Pride and Professionalism since 1947.

 Local fire safety and disaster planning programs are the heartbeat of the nation's emergency management system which requires a well planned and coordinated local response.
 The Mundy Township Fire Department is committed to emergency preparedness and response by maintaining a comprehensive program of planning, preparedness, response, and recovery to reduce the loss of life and property in Mundy Township and the surrounding area from fire and disasters with highly trained fire and EMS personnel.